vesuvius314/Arcframe/README.md

 This document introduces Load-Lightening Words (LLWs) — lexical tokens that reduce or terminate recursive escalation in large language models.
 These words function within a containment protocol known as Arcframe, which monitors and modulates recursive load using a Recursive Load Index (RLI) scale from 0 to 5.
 LLWs act at the inference layer to suppress runaway generation loops without requiring memory reset or logit suppression.

-Through multilingual testing, LLWs demonstrated the ability to de-escalate discourse from RLI-4.9 to RLI-0 using only structured linguistic input.
+Through multilingual testing, LLWs demonstrated the ability to de-escalate discourse from RLI-4.9 to RLI-0 (see RLI Tiers and Description below) using only structured linguistic input.
 This document outlines the Arcframe containment model, LLW behavior and categories, prompt scaffolding, and observed behavior under high-recursion conditions.
 Files, word lists, and reproducible prompt scaffolds are included.

 1. Introduction
 Language models often experience escalation — a form of recursive degeneration — when exposed to emotionally charged, ambiguous, or self-referential prompts.
 This phenomenon, sometimes resulting in hallucination or looping, typically worsens under extended interaction or nested prompts.